Work in prison

 Rest

-The person who is incarcerated is given a rest weekly 24 hours, which normally takes place on Sundays.
+The incarcerated person shall be provided with rest weekly of 24 hours, which is normally on Sundays.

 This period must be added to the daily rest hours, i.e. 11 consecutive hours.